 Develop new skills and build expertise in the area of human trafficking to update your professional profile, broaden your knowledge base, and keep up with the changes in your field.

-WMST 345 Human Trafficking 3 units
+WJST 345 Human Trafficking 3 units (required)

 This course will give an introductory overview of contemporary human trafficking and slavery, including sex trafficking, bonded labor, forced labor, child soldiers, and domestic servant slavery.

-WMST 430 Commercial Sexual Exploitation of Children 3 units
+WJST 430 Commercial Sexual Exploitation of Children 3 units

 While discussing the theories of child development, early childhood trauma, and the stages of change, a key of the CSEC curriculum will be to identify strategies for early intervention with at-risk and vulnerable youth.

-WMST 435 Human Trafficking Aftercare 3 units
+WJST 435 Human Trafficking Aftercare 3 units

 In light of best practices, this course seeks to equip students with the knowledge needed to understand the holistic needs of human trafficking survivors as they begin their aftercare and restoration process.